AaronDizon/Complete_Game_Frontend/README.md

 -When the game is over, I am redirected to the game over screen

--From the game over screen, I can view my score as well as the links to the highscoresa and play again option are present
+-From the game over screen, I can view my score as well as the links to the highscores and play-again option are present

 -From the homepage with the game, I can select to view the top 10 high scores, redirecting to a different page